gatemedia/ember-qunit-mock/README.md

 [![Build Status](https://travis-ci.org/gatemedia/ember-qunit-mock.svg?branch=master)](https://travis-ci.org/gatemedia/ember-qunit-mock)

-This project aims at incrementaly reproduce [SinonJS](http://sinonjs.org/docs) behaviour, but assertions-friendly in an [ember-qunit](https://github.com/rwjblue/ember-qunit) test environment.
+This project is heavily inspired by [SinonJS](http://sinonjs.org/docs), but aims to providing assertions-friendly mocks in an [ember-qunit](https://github.com/rwjblue/ember-qunit) testing environment.

 # Use it!